Azure/azure-kusto-microhack/README.md

 - Subscription: Use your own subscription
 - Resource Group: It's recommended to create a new resource group for the microhack's resources.
 Call it: <youralias>-microhack-RG
-- Cluster name: Must be unique per participants.
+- Cluster name: Must be unique for each participant.
 Call it: <youralias>microhackadx (cluster name must begin with a letter and contain lowercase alphanumeric characters.)
 - Region: France Central
 -	Enable performance update (EngineV3): keep the default (enabled)
 -	Compute specification: For a production system, select the specification that best meets your needs (storage optimized or compute optimized).
 For this Microhack we can use ‘Compute optimized’, Extra small (2 cores), Standard_D11_v2.